Belkross/Belkross/README.md

-### Huy TRUONG, web developer.
+Hello, i’m Huy TRUONG a web developer.

-I’m currently searching for a first professional experience in a company.

-Feel free to reach me at belkross.contact@gmail.com
+I’m currently searching for a first professional experience in a company or some collaboration in projects.
+Feel free to start a conversation with me at belkross.contact@gmail.com